Points of Pride

 Quarter 3

 - Thirteen Dreher High School students were selected for the South Carolina Music Educators Association’s (SCMEA) All-State Guitar Ensemble.
-Click here for the names of the students selected.
+Names of the students selected.

 -